 The cost of providing the various programs and supporting services have been summarized on a functional basis in the Statements of Activities and Statements of Functional Expenses.
 These statements report expenses that are attributed to more than one program or supporting function.
 Therefore, expenses require allocation on a reasonable basis that is consistently applied.
-Personnel expenses are allocated based on estimate of time and effort; occupancy expenses are allocated based on personnel expense allocation and square footage for 2023 and 2022, respectively.
+Personnel expenses are allocated based on estimate of time and effort; occupancy expenses are allocated based on personnel expense allocation for 2024 and 2023, respectively.

 Concentrations of Credit and Market Risk - Financial instruments that potentially expose the Foundation to concentrations of credit and market risk consist primarily of cash equivalents and investments.
-At times cash deposits may exceed federally insured limits.
 Cash equivalents are maintained at high-quality financial institutions and no losses have been experienced.
 The Foundation's investments do not represent significant concentrations of market risks in as much as the Foundation's investment portfolio is adequately diversified.

 Income Taxes - The Foundation is a corporate-form community foundation and qualifies as a tax-exempt public foundation under Section 501(c)(3) of the Internal Revenue Code, exempt from taxes on income other than unrelated business income.
-The Foundation incurred Federal unrelated business income tax expense on net investment income totaling \$85,000 and \$447,636 for the years ended December 31, 2023 and 2022, respectively.
-At December 31, 2023 and 2022, accounts payables and accrued liabilities on the statement of financial position include \$85,000 and \$0, respectively, for accrued income taxes.
+The Foundation incurred Federal and State unrelated business income tax expense totaling \$420,093 and \$532,636 for the years ended December 31, 2024 and 2023, respectively.
+At December 31, 2024 and 2023, accounts payables and accrued liabilities on the statement of financial position include \$8,000 and \$85,000, respectively, for accrued income taxes.